MicrosoftDocs/windows-dev-docs/hub/powertoys/fancyzones.md

 ### Space around zones

-The **Show space around zones** setting determines what sort of margin will surround each FancyZone window.
+**Show space around zones** sets the size of margin around each FancyZone window.
 Enter a custom value for the width of the margin in **Space around zones**.
-With the Zones Editor open, change the **Show space around zones** after changing the values to see the new value applied.
+With the zones editor open, change **Show space around zones** after changing the values to see the new value applied.

-The **Distance to highlight adjacent zones** sets a custom value for the amount of space between zones until they snap together, or before both are highlighted enabling them to merge together.
+**Distance to highlight adjacent zones** sets a custom value for the amount of space between zones until they snap together, or before both are highlighted enabling them to merge together.

-The **Default layout for horizontal monitor orientation** and **Default layout for vertical monitor orientation** flags can be used to set which layout will be used as default when display configuration is changed in the system (e.g. new display was added).
+**Default layout for horizontal monitor orientation** and **Default layout for vertical monitor orientation** set which layout to use as the default when the display configuration is changed in the system (for example, if you add a new display).

 ![FancyZones space around zones screenshot.](../images/pt-fancyzones-spacearound.png)